Annual Events and Festivals

-Under the leadership of the Parent Organization Steering Committee (POSC), parents begin intense work on preparations for the Fall Bazaar, a community fair, festival, and fundraiser held in November.
+Under the leadership of the Parent Organization Steering Committee (POSC), parents begin intense work on preparations for the Fall Bazaar, a community fair, festival, and fundraiser held the Saturday before Thanksgiving in November.
 All are expected to participate.
 Each group of class parents undertakes the planning and organization of a certain aspect of the Bazaar.
 Parents are also encouraged to participate in craft workshops held throughout the fall to make crafts to be offered at the Bazaar.
 Musical entertainment and culinary treats add to this important community event.

 At the end of September or early in October, we celebrate what we call "Michaelmas", in honor of the Archangel Michael, who according to ancient traditions courageously subdues a dragon to save the kingdom.
 What we recognize with this celebration are the powers within each of us to overcome darkness with light that gives strength and purpose in life.
 All families are invited to observe the outdoor part of our celebration that includes challenging activities and feats of strength and courage.
 A "dragon pageant" is presented by the 9th graders and a medieval sword dance is performed by the 7th graders.
 For the lower school the festival also includes an assembly attended by grades 1-8 in which the second graders present a Michaelmas play or story.
 Often the second grade parents are invited to this assembly which is held on a different day than the outdoor events.

-Held on a Saturday afternoon from 4 to 6pm, the Fall Festival is a gift to the parents in which Lower School classes present some aspect of their classroom work.
+Held on a weekend afternoon from 4 to 6pm, the Fall Festival is a gift to the parents in which Lower School classes present some aspect of their classroom work.
 High School students also perform.

+The annual Fall Bazaar is a true family-friendly event where all ages can enjoy traditional craft-making and shop from local artisans in a festive celebration of the season.
+The Bazaar usually takes place on the Saturday before Thanksgiving in November each year.
+This year the Bazaar will be held on Saturday, November 22, 2015.
 A long held tradition at WWS, the Bazaar has become a grand event for the entire School and the larger community There are beautiful handmade crafts made by our parents as well as a fine selection of vendors, unique toys, and children’s books for sale.
 Activities include craft workshops for children of all ages, story telling, games and often a puppet show.
 There are delicious snacks and treats, and a healthy, affordable lunch is offered.
 To read about the 2012 bazaar, click here.